cURL: Security Warning! Several IT vulnerabilities reported - Breaking Latest News

 04/21/2023 – Added new updates from NetApp

-+++ Editorial note: This text was created with the help of AI on the basis of current BSI data.
++++ Editorial note: This text was created with AI support based on current BSI data.
 We accept feedback and comments at [email protected]news.de. +++

 follow News.de already at Facebook, Twitter, Pinterest and YouTube?
 Here you will find the latest news, the latest videos and the direct line to the editors.